Age Limit and Opening Hours

 If you are in receipt of one of the above please ask Noah’s Ark for a form to complete.

 Noah’s Ark will receive up to 30 hours funding from the local authority for all eligible children the term after they turn 3 .
 Both parents/ single parents must work over 16 hours, and earn less that £100,000 a year.
-Please note we are not open for 30 hours a week, but you can use the funding between 9.15 and 1pm every day, and Tuesday and Thursday afternoons until 2.45pm.
+Please note we are not open for 30 hours a week, but you can use the funding between 9.15 and 2.45pm Monday, Tuesday, Wednesday and Thursday.

 What to Wear